MicrosoftDocs/altspace-vr/altspace-vr/world-building/world-building-toolkit-getting-started.md

 ## Tips

 * Join the [Official AltspaceVR Discord](https://discordapp.com/invite/altspacevr).
 * On the Template page on the left side, we show you the latest uploads by platform.
-If it was successful, you'd see **1-2 mins ago**.Screen_Shot_2019-01-11 _at_1.21.04_AM.png
+If it was successful, you'd see **1-2 mins ago**.

 ![Templates panel open with uploads highlighted](images/unity-uploader-img-03.png)